spcorcor18/LPO-8800/lectures/Lecture 5/README.md

 * What does it mean for one sample statistic to be more *efficient* than another?

-* For sample proportions &pi;&#770;: what does the sampling distribution look like, assuming a large enough sample size?
+* For sample proportions &pi;-hat: what does the sampling distribution look like, assuming a large enough sample size?
 That is, what is its shape, mean and standard deviation/ standard error?

-* Be able to use information about the sampling distribution of &picirc; to calculate the probability of obtaining a random sample with a proportion $\hat{pi}$ ̂that is higher or lower than some specific value (or, between two specific values).
+* Be able to use information about the sampling distribution of &pi; to calculate the probability of obtaining a random sample with a proportion $\hat{pi}$ ̂that is higher or lower than some specific value (or, between two specific values).

 * Simulating sampling distributions in Stata: know how to sample repeatedly from population data and create a dataset of the results.
 See the handout "Useful Stata Commands for Simulation" in the Stata resources folder for a full description of related Stata commands.